frank-morales2020/MLxDL/README.md

 Copy_of_rag_fusion_pipeline.ipynb: This notebook shows how to implement RAG Fusion using the LlamaIndex Query Pipeline syntax

+APACHEAGE_and_Neo4j.ipynb: I developed a notebook to show how to use Apache AGE and Neo4J in Google Colab.
+This notebook shows how to use LLMs with Neo4j, a graph database, to perform Retrieval Augmented Generation (RAG).

 Cross_Entropy.ipynb: A Gentle Introduction to Cross-Entropy for Machine Learning

 DBSWIM.ipynb: POC FOR FAA SWIM DATA WITH POSTGRESQL